 Ammar I Marvi

 Hello, my name is Ammar!
-I'm a PhD student working with Talia Konkle & George Alvarez at Harvard.
-My work combines computational modeling with empirical methods to study the brain & mind.
-I have a lot of fun and am incredibly lucky that I get to do this every day (and get paid for it, too!).
+I'm a PhD student at Harvard, where I work with Talia Konkle.
+My work combines computational modeling, neuroimaging, and human behavior to study the brain & mind.
+I feel incredibly lucky that I get to spend my days thinking about these questions.
 See my publications to get a sense of my most recent work.

-Before starting grad school I was having the time of my life with Nancy Kanwisher at MIT.
-Even further back, I was raised in a city east of Los Angeles by an awe-inspiring mom and two older sisters.
-We are a tight-knit bunch.
+Before graduate school, I was having the time of my life with Nancy Kanwisher at MIT.
+Before that, I grew up just east of Los Angeles, raised by my mom and two older sisters.
+They are the best people I know.